Local flexibility markets

 Still in the stage of development, local flexibility markets for electricity will enable distributed energy resources (short DER, e.g. storage operators, demand response actors, electric vehicles, end users, (renewable) power plants) to provide their flexibility in electricity demand or production/feed-in for the system operator or another counterparty at a local level.
 As there are different purposes for the use of this flexibility (market oriented, system oriented, grid oriented, see "flexibility triangle"), there exist a variety of different market designs, comprising different actors and role models.
-Several local market models aim to efficiently tackle the widespread issue of grid congestion.
+Several local market models aim to efficiently tackle the widespread issue of grid congestion and fairness.

 Background, problems, and challenges (Northern Germany)

 The already rapid expansion of Renewable Energies accelerated in recent years.
 This is particularly the case in Germany, and even more so in its Northern regions.
 Nearly 50GW of installed wind capacity generated over a third of Germany's electricity demand in 2017.
 As an example, the Land of Schleswig-Holstein was able to cover 95% of its electricity demand by wind-generated energy (onshore).